ericleasemorgan/reader-negotiation/README.md

 	curl -L -H 'Accept: text/html' http://carrels.distantreader.org

-The result will be a very long document intended to be rendered by a Javascript-enabled Web browser.
+The result will be a very long document HTML stream listing all of the study carrels in the collection and the briefest of descriptions of each.

+But HTML is often verbose and not easily parsable.
+To overcome this limitation, we can request either JSON or CSV listings of all the study carrels and their descriptions:

+	curl -L -H 'Accept: application/json' http://carrels.distantreader.org

+	curl -L -H 'Accept: text/csv' http://carrels.distantreader.org